-Cleanse and Maintain a Healthy Urinary Tract
+Support a Healthy Urinary Tract

 D-Mannose occurs naturally in both cranberries and corn and has some supportive properties when it comes to E. coli.
 We like to think of D-Mannose and E. coli as star-crossed lovers, like Romeo and Juliet.
 Once they meet, the E. coli is so attracted to the D-Mannose, it lets go of the urinary tract lining to embrace its new paramour and together they make a quick (if not poetic) exit through your urine.1,2,4